 The biggest change is that we will sell all tickets in advance and only over the phone or online.
 We won’t be selling walk-up tickets at the Northern Sky amphitheater or at Northern Sky’s Gould Theater.
 We’ll be operating at a reduced capacity, so make sure to get your tickets early!
 To ensure safe social distancing, we’ll assign all outdoor bench seating.
 When you buy your outdoor amphitheater tickets, you’ll get to choose between Premium and Standard price levels, and when you arrive at the theater, you’ll know just where to go.

-Our 2021 playbill will be virtual, just as it was in 2020.
+Our 2021 playbill is virtual, just as it was in 2020.
 We’ll email the playbill to you before the performance date, so you’ll have extra time to read up in advance from the comfort of your own home (or tent!).

 See you soon!